Marchenko-based target replacement, accounting for all orders of multiple reflections: Conclusions

 \section{Conclusions}

 We have proposed an efficient two-step process to replace the response of a target zone in a reflection response at the earth's surface.
 In the first step, the response of the original target zone is removed from the reflection response, using the Marchenko method.
 In the second step, the modelled response of a new target zone is inserted between the overburden and underburden responses.
-The method fully accounts for all orders of multiple scattering and, in the elastodynamic case, for wave conversion.
+The method holds for vertically and laterally inhomogeneous lossless media.
+It fully accounts for all orders of multiple scattering and, in the elastodynamic case, for wave conversion.
 It can be employed to predict the time-lapse reflection response for a range of target-zone scenarios.
 For this purpose, the first step needs to be carried out only once.
 Only the second step needs to be repeated for each target-zone model.
-Since the target zone covers only a small part of the entire medium, repeated modelling of the target-zone response (and inserting it each time between the same overburden and underburden responses) is a much more efficient process than repeated modelling of the entire reflection response.
-This method may therefore find applications in time-lapse full wave form inversion.
+Since the target zone covers only a small part of the entire medium, repeated modelling of the target-zone response (and inserting it each time between the same overburden and underburden responses) is a much more efficient process than repeated modelling of the entire reflection response, but there are also additional costs related to the Marchenko method and several matrix inversions.
+This method may find applications in time-lapse full wave form inversion, for example to monitor fluid flow in an aquifer, subsurface storage of waste products, or production of a hydrocarbon reservoir.
 Since all multiples are taken into account, the coda following the response of the target zone may be employed in the inversion.
 Because of the high sensitivity of the coda for changes in the medium \citep{Snieder2002Science}, this may ultimately improve the resolution of the inverted time-lapse changes.
-Finally, when parts of the overburden and/or underburden also change during a time-lapse experiment, these changes can be accounted for in a similar way as those in the target zone, but this will of course have a limiting effect on the efficiency gain.
+Finally, when medium changes are not restricted to a reservoir, the target zone should be taken sufficiently large to include those parts of the embedding medium in which changes take place.
+This will of course have a limiting effect on the efficiency gain.